 Even so, downtown was still a lively place in the early- and mid-decade.
-The iconic Valley National Bank sign turned from atop the Professional Building (when the sign was taken down in the '70s, it was thrown away).
+The iconic Valley National Bank neon sign turned from atop the Professional Building (when the sign was taken down in the '70s, it was thrown away).
 Entire blocks of buildings were intact and filled with small businesses and shops.
 Penney's, Newberry's, Woolworth's, Walgreens and Hanny's were among the larger retailers that remained.
 The Westward Ho was still a prestigious hotel, hosting presidents and other notables, its Turquoise Room, Thunderbird Room and Top of the Ho still cherished and in demand.
 I went to movies at the Paramount (Orpeum) and elegant art deco Fox theaters.

-Legislators still did business at the Hotel Adams coffee shop, the original Tom's Tavern and the Flame.
+Legislators still did the public's business at the Hotel Adams coffee shop, the original Tom's Tavern and the Flame.
 Greyhound and Trailways bus depots sat across from each other at Van Buren and First Street, and Union Station saw seven passenger trains a day.
 (The Jet Age was upon us; in 1964, Sky Harbor opened its new East Terminal with a stunning mural).
 The produce district was still busy and the Deuce retained its seedy glory, pawn shops, bars and army-navy surplus stores.
 Phoenix Union High School was the biggest in the state.
-Madison Square Garden on Seventh Avenue was a popular venue.
+Madison Square Garden on Seventh Avenue was a popular venue for boxing.
 Nearly all of this would change for the worse over the course of the decade.

-Phoenix built out aggressively, but all the homebuilders were local.
+Phoenix annexed and built out aggressively, but all the homebuilders were local.
 John F. Long's Maryvale was popular; Del Webb's Sun City opened, and subdivisions proliferated in Deer Valley, Moon Valley, south Scottsdale and into the citrus groves of Arcadia.
 John C. Lincoln Hospital opened in Sunnyslope in 1965.
-Even so, much of the pleasing fabric of the city remained, with surrounding belts of citrus groves and agriculture (acres under cultivation would reach a peak in the '60s), the Japanese Gardens along two-lane Baseline Road, and then largely untouched desert.
+Still, much of the pleasing fabric of the old city remained, with surrounding belts of citrus groves and agriculture (acres under cultivation would reach a peak in the '60s), the Japanese Gardens along two-lane Baseline Road, and then largely untouched desert.
 Glendale, Mesa and Tempe were separated from each other and Phoenix — in the case of Tempe that separation included the still-thriving Tovrea stockyards, feet lots and slaughterhouses.

 The economy was more diverse than today.
 With its agricultural bounty, Phoenix shipped trainloads out to the nation, not merely receiving railcars of lumber and automobiles.
 Efforts to bring high-technology industries that originated in the 1940s bore full fruit in the 1960s, with giant Motorola, along with AiResearch, Sperry Rand and Kaiser Aircraft.
 General Electric establishing computer manufacturing.
-This was a substantial achievement because of the lack of a skilled workforce, especially at first, and no major university engineering school (ASU had only become a university in 1958 — and would get its signature Frank Lloyd Wright Gammage Auditorium in 1964 — against the vehement opposition of the UofA).
+This was a substantial achievement because of the lack of a skilled workforce, especially at first, and no major university engineering school (ASU had only become a university in 1958 — and would get its signature Frank Lloyd Wright-designed Gammage Auditorium in 1964 — against the vehement opposition of the UofA).
 Real estate was big business — and land fraud an ongoing scandal — but it was not the driving force behind the region's economy as it would come to be in the future.
 When Greyhound Corp. relocated its headquarters from Chicago, Phoenix leaders expected many more corporations to follow (they didn't).

 Still, the business community was highly local.
 All the media were locally owned, including Eugene C. Pulliam's morning Arizona Republic and afternoon Phoenix Gazette, Tom Chauncy's KOOL, the McFarland family's KTVK, Wallace and Ladmo home KPHO, and KTAR, soon to be controlled by the young billboard king Karl Eller.
 Three local banks dominated the state: Valley National, First National and the Arizona Bank.
 More likely than not, one shopped at local grocers such as A.J.
 Bayless and Basha's.
 Yellow Front competed against Yates' Army/Navy Store.
 A sign of the future came in 1962, when Charles Korrick sold his department stores to the Broadway.
 Independent drive-ins were also slowly dying, faced especially with the ubiquitous Jack in the Box (22-cent hamburgers, "Jack will speak to you!") chain out of Dallas.
 Real gasoline stations still existed, with a "mechanic on duty" and full-service gasoline, often in sleek buildings.
 Blakely has its neon rocket ship, and another gas station was Mars.
 This was the Space Age, after all.
 Circle K was everywhere.
+So were bowling alleys.

 Business also ran local politics through the Charter Government slate, which was elected with regularity.
 Only two mayors presided over Phoenix during these years, Sam Mardian and the popular young Milt Graham, the latter being especially hostile to transit.
 As a result, the buses, painted in an unappealing institutional green and white, ran on few routes and limited schedules.
 Behind the scenes (and sometimes out front) were such kingmakers as Harry and Newton Rosenzweig.
 With the council-manager form of government, Phoenix won a deserved reputation for clean city government.
 Its inclusiveness was another matter.
 Blacks and Mexican-Americans were still largely segregated, although Chinese-Americans had largely been accepted into the mainstream.
 South Phoenix and the barrios received bare city services.
 And a clean city hall existed side-by-side with a mobbed-up city.

-Still, through the 1960s the aim of local politics was largely civic betterment, as seen through a prism of that time.
+The aim of municipal politics was largely civic betterment, as seen through a prism of that time.
 In other words, nobody saw anything wrong with sprawl or tearing down old buildings.
 Planning was minimal; skyscrapers were already sprouting on north Central, including the 1964 "punch card" building originally intended for Univac — and designed to have a curving twin brother that was never built.
 The bad habit of using population growth as the prime and always beneficial metric began in this decade.
 Who needed transit when gasoline was so cheap (even though the air was getting dirtier)?
 Density was associated with crime and urban decay, not vibrancy, coherence, walkability and creative friction.
 Nobody in Phoenix was reading Jane Jacobs.
 Preservation wasn't even an afterthought: For example, the last grand Victorian mansion on west Monroe, once known as Millionaires Row, was demolished without protest.
 My experience growing up near downtown, and witnessing the hollowing out of the core, is entirely different from my contemporaries who lived in the new subdivisions.

-But a sense of stewardship remained.
+A sense of stewardship remained, too.
 Goldwater led the crusade to raise enough money to stop further development on Camelback Mountain; we schoolchildren collected change to help.
 A new municipal building, county administration building, courts and jail complex opened downtown.
 This was followed by the Civic Plaza and Symphony Hall, more brutalist architecture, attempting to revive downtown and clearing part of the Deuce.
 By the end of the decade, Greyhound built an ugly new terminal nearby.
 Walter Bimson of Valley National did the most to save downtown by insisting that the new Valley Center headquarters be built there, not at Central and Osborn as was expected.
 Also, the city's power in the Legislature was substantial, especially after the "one man, one vote" ruling of the Warren court.
 It was in the hands of lawmakers such as Betty Adams Rockwell, moderates who loved Phoenix.
 The Balkanization of suburbia and its relentless war against the city were far off; most of the future "boomburbs" were farmland and citrus groves.

 The biggest effort of civic good, even of the city's survival, or so it was sold, was the Central Arizona Project.
 This was the defining event.
 Arizona won its landmark lawsuit against California over Colorado River water in 1963 and President Johnson signed the funding authorization in 1968.
 It was the crowning achievement for Sen. Carl Hayden, but one that was the priority of the entire congressional delegation for decades (especially Ernest McFarland).
 In retrospect, the CAP (pronounced "see-a-pee," not like a baseball cap) ensured the destruction of so much of Phoenix's magic and embarking on the wild real-estate Ponzi scheme that continues with today's dreams of a "Sun Corridor."
 But few knew it then — although Hayden, at his moment of triumph, and a few in the Interstate Stream Commission, had forebodings.